Research Council Funded Students

 Policy and Frameworks:

-Research Councils UK have developed a Statement of Expectations for Doctoral Training which lays out common principles for the support of all Research Council students.
+UK Research and Innovation (UKRI) have developed a Statement of Expectations for Doctoral Training which lays out common principles for the support of all Research Council students.
 Further information can be found here.

 Researchfish and research outcomes reporting:

 Researchfish is an outputs collection system used by the UK Research Councils (and a range of other funders) to collect information on the outputs and outcomes produced by the students and researchers that they fund.

 A helpful short video ‘quick guide to entering your data into Researchfish’ can be found here.